Most people agree there's nothing cuter than baby rabbits. However, how much do you really know about these adorable little critters?

 The babies grow up very fast.
 At about 10 to 12 days the babies eyes will open and they will start looking for vegetation to eat to supplement the mother's milk.
 As the kits get around 3 or 4 weeks old they're considered juveniles and they will venture out of the nest.

 Venturing out of the nest is dangerous.
 People commonly see a cute little rabbit by their shrubs and think it's been abandoned and needs help.

 So…..they pick it up and take it inside.
 Next, it's put in a cardboard box and given milk from the local grocery store.

 Since captive babies have a 90 percent mortality rate, a baby rabbit taken indoors and held in captivity will most likely die.
 That's a heartbreaking scenario for both you and the rabbit you were trying to save.

 If you see a cute bunny in your yard or around your house just leave it alone.
 The mother rabbit is probably around even though you don't see her.
 The juvenile bunny is just out exploring their surroundings and learning to forage for vegetation.

 A lot of homeowners discover a nest while they're walking their dog and the dog discovers the babies.
 If you have a cat or dog and locate a nest, if possible I recommend keeping your pet away from that area for a couple of weeks until the babies mature.

 If you do pick up the baby bunny and take it inside to feed it, you can still take it back to where you found it.

-The rabbit will be able to find their nest and the mother rabbit will not abandon the baby even if she senses a foreign smell.
 I was always told growing up that if human scent touches a baby rabbit, the mother will not accept it back into the nest.

 We're now finding this is somewhat misleading and as long as the mother is not disturbed by humans, she will accept the rabbit back into the nest.